ssukijth0330/disney_hls_parser_new_discontinuity/README.md

       - Assign the pointer to the input URL content, In this example the URL content is HLS manifest of Bigbuck_bunney
       - Skip the first line and assume it is the #EXTM3U, if not, stop with "The wrong HLS manifest format"
       - Set the get_url flag to off
-      - LOOP with "match" commands or 'if' commands (This code is useing 'match')
+      - LOOP with "match" commands.
-        - if the 'get_url' flag is on, read next lines to get the URL of the segment, and add vec[duration, url] to MediaPlayList.segments
+        - if the 'get_url' flag is on,
+            - read next lines to get the URL of the segment,
+            - if found the DISCONTINUITY tag, add a new discontinuity vector,
+               - add vec[duration, url] to MediaPlayList.segments
+               - add vec[duration, url] to MediaPlayList.discontinuity and pumb up the discontinuity duration.
+               - set the DISCONTINUITY flag OFF
+            - set the get_url flag OFF

         - Match with "EXT-X-TARGETDURATION": Save target_duration
         - Match with "EXT-X-VERSION": Save the version to Playlist.
         - Match with "EXTINF": Get the duration of segment, and set the "get_url" flag on
+        - Match with "EXT-X-DISCONTINUITY": set the discontinuity flag on
-        - Match with "EXT-X-DISCONTINUITY" or "EXT-X-ENDLIST":
+        - Match "EXT-X-ENDLIST": set MediaPlatlist.ended: true
-            - Clone the video segment from 'MediaPlaylist.segments' to the discontinutity segments.
-The starting poing of "segment cloning" should be from the previous discontinutity tag found until the end of the segment vectors.
-If this is the firts time finding the discontinuity tag, then start the cloning from the begining until the end.
-            - Sum the segments durations of cloning segments.
-            - Add all information of discontinuity(discontinuity duration, and segments vector) to the MedeaPlaylist.discontinuity structure.
-            - If it is the "EXT-X-ENDLIST", also set the 'ended' to ture.
-            - Reset the related variables.

       - When th loop is completed:
          - Put the target_duration and version along with segment Vector into the return MediaPlaylist